nf-core/eager/docs/usage.md

 > You must select either a `--fasta` or `--genome`

-### Output Directories

-#### `--outdir`

-The output directory where the results will be saved.

-#### `-w / -work-dir`

-The output directory where _intermediate_ files will be saved.
-It is **highly recommended** that this is the same path as `--outdir`, otherwise you may 'lose' your intermediate files if you need to re-run a pipeline.
-By default, if this flag is not given, the intermediate files will be saved in a `work/` and `.nextflow/` directory from wherever you have run EAGER from.

-### Optional Reference Options

-We provide various options for indexing of different types of reference genomes.
-EAGER can index reference genomes for you (with options to save these for other analysis), but you can also supply your pre-made indices.
+We provide various options for indexing of different types of reference genomes. nf-core/eager can index reference genomes for you (with options to save these for other analysis), but you can also supply your pre-made indices.

 Supplying pre-made indices saves time in pipeline execution and is especially advised when running multiple times on the same cluster system for example.
 You can even add a resource [specific profile](#profile) that sets paths to pre-computed reference genomes, saving even time when specifying these.

-#### `--large_ref`

-This parameter is required to be set for large reference genomes.
-If your reference genome is larger than 3.5GB, the `samtools index` calls in the pipeline need to generate `CSI` indices instead of `BAI` indices to accompensate for the size of the reference genome.
-This parameter is not required for smaller references (including a human `hg19` or `grch37`/`grch38` reference), but `>4GB` genomes have been shown to need `CSI` indices.
-Default: off

-#### `--save_reference`

-Use this if you do not have pre-made reference FASTA indices for `bwa`, `samtools` and `picard`.
-If you turn this on, the indices EAGER2 generates for you will be stored in the `<your_output_dir>/results/reference_genomes` for you.

 #### `--bwa_index`

-If you want to use pre-existing `bwa index` indices, please supply the **directory** to the FASTA you also specified in `--fasta` (see above).
-EAGER2 will automagically detect the index files by searching for the FASTA filename with the corresponding `bwa` index file suffixes.
+If you want to use pre-existing `bwa index` indices, please supply the **directory** to the FASTA you also specified in `--fasta` (see above). nf-core/eager will automagically detect the index files by searching for the FASTA filename with the corresponding `bwa` index file suffixes.

 For example: